desertedman/CHIP-8/README.md

 cmake --build ./
 ```

-Visual Studio users should proceed to the next step.
+Visual Studio users should then proceed to the next step.

 ### (Windows - Visual Studio ONLY) 3.
 Compile

-Navigate to the generated build folder, open the .sln file, and configure your
+Navigate to the generated build folder, open the .sln file, and configure the
 project to use "CHIP8" as the startup project.
-You can do this by right
+This is done by right
 clicking the solution in the Solution Explorer -> Properties -> Set "Single
 startup project" to "CHIP8".
 Compile the project, and you're good to go!